braithicus/2810ICT-Project-Management-Assignment/Project Plan.md

 -  A food item search feature
 -  Tools for visualisation, such as bar graphs and pie charts
--  A menu to select different nutrients
+-  Menus to perform different actions on the data

 ##### Food Search Feature